-In the sunny villages of Punjab, grandmothers and young girls sit together, stitching bright flowers and patterns onto a rough cotton cloth, known as Phulkari—a 500-year-old embroidery tradition that turns simple fabric into storytelling magic.
+In the sunny villages of Punjab, women sit together, stitching bright flowers and patterns onto a rough cotton cloth, known as Phulkari—a 500-year-old embroidery tradition that turns simple fabric into storytelling magic.

 Every stitch hides secrets of love, bravery, and the struggles of Punjabi women.